Kelp

 What is kelp?

-The most important nutrients in kelp
+The key nutrients in kelp

 Kelp is a true superfood that offers an impressive list of nutrients: